View Richard Moyer's Obituary on RepublicanHerald.com and share memories

 Born July 16, 1930, he was a son of the late Harvey B. and Eva A. Stoyer Moyer.

-He was the husband of his surviving wife, Arlene V. Keuntzler Moyer, formerly of Branchdale.
+He was the husband of his surviving wife, Arlene V. Kuentzler Moyer, formerly of Branchdale.

 Richard was a dedicated son, husband, father and grandfather who loved his family.
 With the exception of his time spent in the military, Richard was a lifelong resident of Schuylkill Haven.